A - Z Recycling and Waste Guide

 Antifreeze/Coolant

 If no longer serviceable, appliances may be brought to your local transfer station.
-Although appliances are sometimes taken at no charge, there is a fee for the removal of CFC’s (Freon) from refrigerators, freezers, dehumidifiers, and A/C units.
+Although large appliances are often taken at no charge, there is a fee for the removal of CFCs (Freon) from refrigerators, freezers, dehumidifiers, and A/C units.

 Some forms of asbestos, such as tiles and roofing, do not need to be removed by a professional asbestos removal company, but disposal of these materials is very strict.
 Asbestos tiles, siding and roofing must be removed damp, wrapped securely in plastic and taken directly to a landfill or transfer station which accepts the materials.